-Audrey Juhasz has been in our Graph Guides Program for about 4 months.
+Audrey Juhasz has been in The Evergreen Data Certification Program for about 4 months.
 In that time, she has learned some super do-able and highly effective lessons that have totally changed the way she and her team are able to talk to each other.
 This data viz rockstar is changing the conversation.

 Her nonprofit colleagues have been developing new insights and making different data-driven decisions because of Audrey’s growing skill set.
 And she still has 8 months of learning to go!
 Dang, that’s good.
 Let me show you some of her work.